aeberspaecher/pyoptics/design.rst

   - checks sampling and prints a warning in case the grid is such that pixel size > Airy diameter
   - partial coherence: implement Abbe's method, later Hopkins etc.
+  - In a later (!) version, allow for vector aberrations (Jones and Müller matrices)

+  Analysis:
+  - PSF
+  - OTF
+  - MTF

 Illumination pupil:
 -------------------